smolcluster

 Distributed Deep Learning Library for Heterogeneous Hardware

-Training and inference for neural networks across heterogeneous hardware with PyTorch — Mac minis, Raspberry Pis, MacBooks, and Windows machines using only Python sockets.
+Train and serve neural networks across Mac minis, Raspberry Pis, MacBooks, and Windows machines - using only Python's socket library.
+No NCCL, no MPI, no infrastructure assumptions.

 Overview